hamiltron/py-simple-audio/readme.md

 ## investigate

 * test what happens when the audio is short enough that only 1 of the buffers is needed on OSX and win
-* see if ALSA or win have basic volume control